The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/basic-guide.md

 ![](/img/jobs/blm/blmweaving.png)

-<br />Below are general recommendations for usage of various oGCD abilities for BLM.
+<br>Below are general recommendations for usage of various oGCD abilities for BLM.

 ## **Ley Lines/Between the Lines/Retrace**